 Creates JUnit XML test result documents that can be read by tools such as Jenkins

 As there is no definitive Jenkins JUnit XSD that I could find, the XML documents created by this module support a schema based on Google searches and the Jenkins JUnit XML reader source code.
 File a bug if something doesn’t work like you expect it to.
+For Bamboo situation is the same.

 Install using pip or easy_install: